-If the servicer identifies an escrow shortage as the result of an escrow analysis in connection with a COVID-19 payment deferral or as part of the next annual analysis, the servicer must spread repayment of the escrow shortage amount in equal monthly payments over a term of 60 months, unless the borrower decides to pay the shortage amount up-front or over a shorter period, not less than 12 months.
+If the servicer identifies an escrow shortage as the result of an escrow analysis in connection with a COVID-19 payment deferral, the servicer must spread repayment of the escrow shortage amount in equal monthly payments over a term of 60 months, unless the borrower decides to pay the shortage amount up-front or over a shorter period, notless than 12 months.
+Any subsequent escrow shortage that may be identified in the next annual analysis cycle must be spread out over either the remaining term of the initial escrow shortage repayment period or another period of up to 60 months.